pfrazee/eco/README.md

 Operations: `set(value)`

 Single-value register.
+The most recent value is taken.
 Concurrent writes are resolved by taking the value from the node with greatest authority.

 **GrowSet - [Grow-Only Set](https://github.com/pfraze/crdt_notes#grow-only-set-g-set)**